WPTie/VRCore/README.md

 ## What is it?
 `aa_plugin` is a simple WordPress plugin boilerplate with advanced Gulp workflow.

+## How to use it?

+- `git clone https://github.com/ahmadawais/aa_plugin.git .` in the folder where you need to build the plugin
+- Open the folder and replace all instances of @package AA (Globals) or aa (file names and namespace)
+- Open the folder in terminal and `npm install` or `sudo npm install`
+- Done!

 ##License GPL v2+
   Copyright 2015-2020 WPTie ( email: support at wptie.com )